Mourners grieve 'senseless' killing of 11-year-old Anisa Scott

 “(Anisa’s mother) doesn’t get to be the Ashley we knew prior to August the 11th,” Turner Walton said.

-The Democrat said he's tried to work with Republicans in the state Legislature on gun safety measures, but it hasn't worked.

-"Yes, we need to arrest the people who do those actions, but we also have to make sure that access to guns is not so easy," Evers said.

-Declan Carr was a classmate with Anisa at Sun Prairie's Horizon Elementary.
-She would have been joining him as a sixth grader at Prairie View Middle School.
+Declan Carr, a classmate of Anisa’s at Sun Prairie’s Horizon Elementary, was due to join her this fall as a sixth-grader at Prairie View Middle School.

-"I just can't believe this, it's really unfair," Declan said, who came to Brittingham Park from Sun Prairie with his family.
-"She never deserved this."
+“I just can’t believe this, it’s really unfair,” said Declan, who came to Brittingham Park from Sun Prairie with his family.
+“She never deserved this.”

+Declan’s father, Matt Carr, was introduced to Anisa when she was in the same kindergarten as his son.
+Over the years at Horizon, he said, she developed into a person who would stand up for her friends, was unfailingly polite and exhibited great character, calling her a “really special girl.”

+“There’s certain kids who stand out as little beacons of light,” Carr said.
+“That’s exactly what she was.”

 In a statement, the Sun Prairie School District said its student services team has a plan in place to support students and families, and parents were directed to resources on how to help children grieve.

-"We offer Anisa's family and friends our deepest condolences," Sun Prairie School Board President Steve Schroeder said in a statement.
-"This is a senseless tragedy that is affecting our community widely."
+“We offer Anisa’s family and friends our deepest condolences,” Sun Prairie School Board president Steve Schroeder said.
+“This is a senseless tragedy that is affecting our community widely.”

-Declan's father, Matt Carr, spent time in the elementary school the children attended as part of a program to involve dads in the classroom.

-Carr said he met Anisa when she was in the same kindergarten as his son.
-Over the years of going into Horizon Elementary, Carr remembers Anisa as someone who stood up for friends, was very polite and had great character, calling her a "really special girl."

-"There's certain kids who stand out as little beacons of light," Carr said.
-"That's exactly what she was.
-It's just sad to see her gone."

-Lavern Brown, a mother of two, didn't know Anisa or her family.
-But she felt compelled to show her support because "that could have been anybody's child."
+Lavern Brown, a mother of two, didn’t know Anisa or her family.
+But she said she felt compelled to show her support because “that could have been anybody’s child.”

-Brandi Grayson, an activist in the Black community, said she also didn't know Anisa, but understands "what it means, what it looks like to be a bystander and be violated."
+Brandi Grayson, an activist in the Black community, said she also didn’t know Anisa but understood “what it means, what it looks like to be a bystander and be violated.”

 “On one hand we’re protesting and saying all Black lives matter,” Grayson told the crowd.
 “On one hand we’re asking systems to stop killing us, and on the other hand we’re killing ourselves.”

-Lamont Moses, 41, came to the memorial with other grassroots organizers from the Allied Drive neighborhood, handing out signs printed Thursday morning saying "Put the guns down, we've got to do better."
+Lamont Moses, 41, came to the memorial with other grassroots organizers from the Allied Drive neighborhood, handing out signs printed Thursday morning that read, “Put the guns down.
+We’ve got to do better.”

-Moses, who was thinking of his 10-year-old and 12-year-old children, wants the signs plastered all over the city in an effort to put an end to the gun violence.
+Moses said he was thinking of his own 10- and 12-year-old children.

 “It’s a tragedy if this happens in any city to a child, not just Madison, Wisconsin,” he said.
 “This is an innocent child that had her life snatched away from us.”

-While Sirena Flores, an incoming senior at UW-Madison, didn't know Anisa personally, her nieces did.
+While Sirena Flores, an incoming senior at UW-Madison, didn’t know Anisa, her nieces did.

 On Wednesday, she had to help explain to them the concept of life support and why it’s sometimes better to let someone go if they’re suffering.

-Flores, who is majoring in political science and sociology with a minor in African studies, said an idolization of firearms and a normalization of gun violence needs to end in order to prevent further children from being killed.
+Flores, who is majoring in political science and sociology with a minor in African studies, said society needs to stop idolizing firearms and normalizing gun violence.

 “To think that I’m 22 and babies haven’t even made it to my age,” she said.
 “Since yesterday I woke up and my heart was aching, just feeling pain and just feeling that mother’s pain.”

-Ebony Anderson-Carter, who knows Anisa's parents, said it's a "shame that the community and the people who do know wouldn't event pull together and give up the person who did this."
+Ebony Anderson-Carter, who knows Anisa’s parents, said it’s a “shame that the community and the people who do know wouldn’t even pull together and give up the person who did this.”

 “It’s a cycle that repeats itself,” Anderson-Carter said.
 “Just like police brutality is a cycle that repeats itself, how Black people treat Black people and how other people treat other people in this world, period, is also a cycle that needs to be looked at.”